 Are you willing to explore for more than 2 days in Venice?
 Let’s say that starting from 3 days on will give you a better opportunity to understand an ancient city like Venice.
 You will not get bored at all in Venice, having many opportunities to explore the neighbourhood of Burano and Murano, or just going for aperitivo all day, ending up drunk.

 If you are willing to stay even more than three days, you can plan to explore the surrounding area.
-Going away from the lagoon you can explore Verona, Padua or the Italian Dolomites in Trentino.
+Going away from the lagoon you can explore Verona, Padua, the beautiful scenarios of Trentino or the perfect gateway to the Italian Dolomites.
+Make sure to check our Dolomites Itinerary and the most romantic lakes in the Dolomites.

 Check out about a visit to the Prosecco Region, for a jump in the wine tradition of Italy.
 If you are visiting Venice in Summer, remember that out of the city centre, just taking the Vaporetto you can lie on an amazing beach at Venezia Lido.